rahulgupta-nitjsr/trendtrivia/memory-bank/PRD.md

 * **(Developer Context) Practical, Real-World Learning:** Focus on applying concepts in a way that mirrors real product development.
 * **(Developer Context) Free & Open Source First:** Prioritize free tiers, open-source software, and low-cost solutions for development and deployment, especially in early stages.
 * **(Developer Context) Keep it Simple (KISS):** Avoid unnecessary complexity, especially in initial phases.
+* **(Developer Context) Modular Development:** Preference for building reusable, maintainable components and systems that can be easily extended and modified.

 ## **3\.
 Product Roadmap & Phased Releases**